webjetcms/webjetcms/docs/en/redactor/apps/stat/README.md

 List of browsers and their versions.
 The chart shows the most used browsers with version, time view and complete table.

-Value `Neznámy` or `???` is displayed for unknown browsers and for browsers for which the visitor has not given consent to the collection of statistical cookies.
+Value **Unknown** or **???** is displayed for unknown browsers and for browsers for which the visitor has not given consent to the collection of statistical cookies.

 ![](browser-page.png)

+**Remark:** type, version, operating system is detected by HTTP header `User-Agent`.
+The library is used [UAP-java](https://github.com/ua-parser/uap-java).
+Used [YAML](https://github.com/ua-parser/uap-core/blob/master/regexes.yaml) the file can be updated and the path to it can be set in the conf. variable `uaParserYamlPath`.
+It is applied after restarting the application server.
 ## Search engines

 > What do visitors search for on our website?
 What search terms did they come to our site from search engines?